 Mr. Doherty is a member of Hamilton CapTel’s “Heroes with Hearing Loss” program; he serves as president of the HLAA-Virginia Beach Chapter and as the HLAA-Virginia State Coordinator.
-He graduated with a bachelor’s in psychology from Alvernia College in Reading, Pennsylvania.
+He graduated with a bachelor’s degree in psychology from Alvernia College in Reading, PA.
 He also holds a master’s degree in education and human development and an education specialist degree in higher education, both from George Washington University.
 He also completed the two-year Peer Mentorship Program at Gallaudet University and is a Certified Peer Mentor.